matrix-org/matrix-spec-proposals/drafts/general_api.rst

    a delimiter between them.
  - Omitting the token on APIs results in ALL THE THINGS coming down.
  - Clients should remember which token they need to use for which API.
+ - It should be possible to define negative filters (e.g. not presence)
  - HTTP note: If the filter API is a separate endpoint, then you could easily allow APIs which use filtering to ALSO specifiy query parameters to tweak the filter.